apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 Minitest allows us to name our directories the way we want, but we need to have it in mind because it is important when running our tests.

-Because I like to follow the conventions, I created the project with a structure very similar to the RSpec's one.
+I like to follow the conventions, so I created the project with a structure very similar to the RSpec's one.

 ```
 fizz_buzz_minitest